Policies

 Coursework assignments

-- The above period is defined as 20 working days from the published submission date of the piece of work, and will not include public holidays and days when the University is officially closed.
+- Working days are defined as Monday to Friday and will not include public holidays and days when the University is closed.

 - In line with the University Feedback Charter methods and delivery of feedback should be designed to support student assessment literacy and understanding of the form and function of feedback.

-- Staff engaged in marking should be notified, well in advance, of the marking schedules, in particular the submission and return dates for each piece of work for which they will be responsible so they can plan their diaries accordingly.
+- Staff engaged in marking should be notified, at the start of the semester, of the marking schedules, of the submission and return dates for each piece of work for which they will be responsible so they can plan their diaries accordingly.

 - Where there are co-requisite modules that are taken in parallel within a programme, there should be co-ordination between module convenors such that students receive feedback on one assignment before completion of a further assignment of a similar format.

 - The returned work should incorporate appropriate feedback guidance to enable students to identify both where they have demonstrated particular strengths and how to improve their performance in future assignments.
 Further guidance regarding the provision of feedback is provided on the University website.
+This applies to both formative and summative assignments.

 - Schools or individual tutors should make clear to students how they can discuss the feedback that they have received, for example through student hours or drop-in surgeries either in person or digitally.
+Feedback should always take account of the particular needs of students with disabilities.

 - Heads of School (or their delegated representatives) should monitor the turnaround time of coursework and the provision of feedback for all their modules.
-Schools will be asked to comment in their Annual Developmental Review reports on their success in adhering to this policy.
+Schools will be asked to comment in their Annual Programme Review reports on their success in adhering to this policy.

 Examinations